finnmayhew/The-Revelation-Mission/Sessions/Session0.md

 You see, in the distance, a single, massive free floating pink ball.
 Roll a `DC 10 Nature Check with disadvantage`.
 On a success, as you pass out and the Revelation sinks deeper into the endless ocean, you realize what you're looking at is a colony of coral.

 ## Table Notes

+Elinore: no deaths by heart attack

+Don't kill Peanut